 - Bring Something to Keep You Busy.
 If you’re planning on trying out the newest game, attending that sweet panel, or shaking the hand of your favorite celebrity, you’re looking at waiting in line.
 Bring something like a book, Kindle, DS, or even a card game to keep you busy in line.
 If you bring a game that plays more than one or two people, you may even make friends with those who are in line with you!

 - Dress Appropriately.
 Make sure you’re comfortable at all times.
 This is no time for high heels.
 Wear comfortable shoes you can walk/stand in and dress in layers.
+These hiking shoes in review are as comfortable as shoes of those kind can get.
 I’d recommend a fun, geeky tank top or t-shirt with a sweater/sweatshirt/light jacket in case it gets cold.
 Cosplay is great if you want to get a lot of photos taken, but you may want to be prepared with a comfortable outfit to change into in case you get uncomfortable or want to go incognito for a bit.
 If you’re at the convention as Press or plan on talking more seriously with a celeb or convention representative, don’t cosplay.
 As awesome as you are, people may not take you as seriously.
 I’d recommend picking one day to do cosplay, and spend your other days wandering around in normal apparel.

 - Know how to talk to the celebs.
 Celebs are people too.
 Seriously!
 If you’re meeting a celeb, feel free to introduce yourself, tell them what you like about their work, and then allow them to move on to the next person.
 You will probably not end up their best friend, and probably won’t be able to take them out for drinks after.
 Whatever you do, avoid acting like a stalker.
 I once met Nicholas Brendan at a con and told him that his character on Buffy reminded me so much of my husband (then fiance), that it felt like I was engaged to him.
 Although I meant to tell a funny story, the stalker alarms were definitely going off.
 Learn from my mistake.